zelvid/pealent/README.md

 # Usage

 Take a look at the spreadsheet in this repo.
 Everything is delineated by weight, so you need a gram scale.
-Use 1600mL-2000mL of water (up to personal taste).
+Use 1600mL of water (give or take depending on your own personal taste).

 You can find all the ingredients on Amazon.
 I recommend buying the smallest consumer quantities you can just to see if you like it first.
 If you like it, buy everything in bulk and make 1 month batches.